EverNife/EveryDatabase/README.md

 ### Prerequisites

-- **JDK 25** — that's it.
-The wrapper is Gradle 9.5.1, which runs on JDK 25 directly; tests compile and run on the Java 25 toolchain.
-The published artifacts still target **Java 8**: production sources compile on an auto-detected **JDK 17** (required by [Jabel](https://github.com/bsideup/jabel), which lets Java 17 *syntax* emit Java 8 *bytecode* with `--release 8` keeping the API floor honest).
-If no JDK 17 is installed, Gradle's toolchain auto-detection finds one in the usual locations (e.g. `~/.jdks`) or auto-provisions it.
+- **JDK 25** — the only JDK you need to set up.
+The wrapper is Gradle 9.5.1, which launches on JDK 25 directly, and all test code compiles and runs on the Java 25 toolchain.
+  - The published artifacts still target **Java 8**: production sources are compiled by an auto-detected **JDK 17** ([Jabel](https://github.com/bsideup/jabel) lets Java 17 *syntax* emit Java 8 *bytecode*, with `--release 8` keeping the API floor honest).
+Gradle finds a JDK 17 in the usual locations (e.g. `~/.jdks`) or provisions one — no manual setup.
-- **Docker** (optional) — only needed to run the SQL/Mongo integration suites against real servers.
+- **Docker** (optional) — only for the SQL/Mongo integration suites against real servers; without it, run with `-PnoDocker`.

 ### Clone & build